 And best of all, once you set up these alerts, you do not have to do anything else!
 You can set it and forget it–until you receive a notification.

-When you turn these alerts on, your Fitbit notifies you when your heart rate goes above or below your personal heart-rate threshold, even if for a short time.
+When you turn these alerts on, your Fitbit notifies you when your heart rate goes above or below your personal heart rate threshold, even if for a short time.

-And then you decide if action is required, i.e., calling your doctor, going to the ER, trying some deep breathing exercises for a few minutes, or taking another measurement.
+Then you decide if action is required, i.e., calling your doctor, going to the ER, trying some deep breathing exercises for a few minutes, or taking another measurement.

-So let’s get to it and show you how to set these alerts up and customize them!
+So, let’s get to it and show you how to set these alerts up and customize them!

-In a hurry?
+In a hurry? in a hurry graphic

 If time is short and you don’t need a thorough step-by-step, follow these quick instructions to get your high and low heart rate notifications working on your Fitbit!